 The lateral disc herniation is seen in foraminal and extraforaminal herniations and they have different clinical features to that of medial disc herniation seen in subarticular and central herniations.
 The lateral intervertebral disc herniations can when compared to medial herniations more directly irritate and mechanically compress the nerve roots that are exiting and the dorsal root ganglions situated inside the narrowed spinal canal.

 Therefore, lateral herniation is seen more frequently in older age with more radicular pain and neurological deficits.
 There is also more radiating leg pain and intervertebral disc herniations in multiple levels in the lateral groups when compared to medial disc herniations.

 The herniated disc in the thoracic region may not present with back pain at all.
-Instead, there are predominant symptoms due to referred pain in the thorax due to irritation on nerves.
-There can also be predominant pain in the body that travels to the legs, tingling sensation and numbness in one or both legs, muscle weakness and spasticity of one or both legs due to exaggerated reflexes.
+Instead, there are predominant symptoms due to referred pain in the thorax due to irritation of nerves.
+There can also be predominant pain in the body that travels to the legs, tingling sensation and numbness in one or both legs, muscle weakness, and spasticity of one or both legs due to exaggerated reflexes.

 If there is a progressive neurological deficit, with bowel and bladder involvement is there, it is considered a neurological emergency and urgently investigated because cauda equine syndrome may occur which if untreated, can lead to permanent neurological deficit.

 Getting a detailed history is important including the occupation of the patient as some activities in the job may be exacerbating the patient’s symptoms.
 The patient should be assessed regarding which activities he can and cannot do.